Top Democrats make case for Republicans to endorse Trump impeachment

 House Intelligence Committee Chairman Adam Schiff, speaking on ABC’s “This Week,” warned that Trump poses “a clear and present danger” to democracy.

-Their comments come as the Democratically-controlled U.S. House is poised later this week to vote along party lines on whether to approve two articles of impeachment.
-The Republican-controlled Senate has shown little appetite for removing Trump from office.
+Their comments come as the House is poised later this week to vote along party lines on whether to approve two articles of impeachment.
+The Senate has shown little appetite for removing Trump from office.

 “The misconduct hasn’t stopped,” Schiff said, noting that Trump has still urged Ukraine, as well as China, to investigate the Biden family, and that Trump’s personal attorney Rudy Giuliani is still traveling to Ukraine to conduct a “sham” investigation.